On the cut\,-\,and\,-\,paste property of algebraic varieties

-\begin{lemma} $X$ is a smooth $3$-fold. \end{lemma}
+\begin{lemma} $X$ is a \emph{smooth} $3$\,-\,fold. \end{lemma}

-\begin{proof} Indeed, by Bertini theorem applied to the linear system of divisors \eqref{cubic-sur-x}, all possible singularities of $X$ can lie only on the surface $\frak{B} := (G = F = 0) \subset\p^3\times\p^1$.
-This surface is smooth as being isomorphic to $\p^1\times$ the smooth curve $(G = F = 0) \subset\p^3$.
-In particular, locally analytically near every point on $\frak{B}$ we may assume both $G,F$ to be some local coordinates.
-The claim now easily follows by taking partial derivatives of \eqref{cubic-sur-x} w.\,r.\,t. $t_i$ and $G,F$. \end{proof}
+\begin{proof} Indeed, by Bertini's theorem applied to the linear system of divisors \eqref{cubic-sur-x} in $\p^3\times\p^1$, all possible singularities of $X$ can only belong to the surface $\frak{B} := (G = F = 0) \subset\p^3\times\p^1$.
+This surface is \emph{smooth} because it is isomorphic to $\p^1\times$ [the smooth curve $(G = F = 0) \subset\p^3]$.
+In particular, locally near every point of $\frak{B}$ we may assume both $G,F$ to be some analytic coordinates on $\p^3\times\p^1$.
+The claim now easily follows by taking partial derivatives of \eqref{cubic-sur-x} with respect to $t_i$ and $G,F$. \end{proof}

-Further, $X$ carries a natural fibration $X \longrightarrow \p^1$ on cubic surfaces induced by the projection of $\p^3\times\p^1$ onto the second factor.
+Further, $X$ carries a natural fibration $X \longrightarrow \p^1$ in cubic surfaces, induced by the projection of $\p^3\times\p^1$ onto the second factor.
 We will refer to $X$ as a \emph{pencil} (of cubic surfaces).